tonyngmk/my-stoic-telebot/README.md

 ### Note

-In case you are reusing the python script, my telegram bot's token is stored in a **botapi.txt** file which is not in this repo as it in .gitignore.
+This git repo does not have certain files containing credentials excluded in .gitignore.
+In case you are reusing the script, store:
+- Telegram bot's API in **botapi.txt**